k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Podman.md

 - `podman ps`
   Lists all running containers.
 - `podman ps -a`
-  Lists all containers, including stopped ones.
+  Lists all containers, including those that are stopped.

 #### Start/Stop Containers
 - `podman start <container>`